laur89/docker-borg-mysql-backup/README.md

                               placeholder in HC_URL; may also provide new full url to call instead, overriding the env var HC_URL
-      -p PREFIX               borg archive name prefix. note that the full archive name already contains HOST_NAME env var and timestamp, so omit those.
+      -p PREFIX               borg archive name prefix. note that the full archive name already contains HOST_ID env var and timestamp, so omit those.
       NODES_TO_BACK_UP...     last arguments to backup.sh are files&directories to be
                               included in the backup